-Navicat allows you to automate executing jobs at one or more regular intervals.
+Navicat allows you to automate executing jobs at one or more regular intervals, beginning and ending at a specific date and time using Windows Task Scheduler.
 Automation can be created for Query, Backup, Data Transfer, Data Synchronization, Import, Export, MongoDump, MongoImport, MongoExport, MapReduce.
 You can define a list of jobs to be performed within one batch job, either run it manually, at the specified time or periodically.
-In the main window, click G Automation to open the automation object list.
+In the main window, click

+Automation to open the automation object list.